KhristenkoE/bank-account/tasks.md

 ## To-do

-- [x] Make a mockup of the site in figma - 20mins
+- [x] Make a mockup of the site in figma

+- [ ] Think of an architecture and code structure

 - [ ] Make transaction list page
 - [ ] Make transaction details page